YuhaoChrisJ/AnalystGPT/README.md

 Anyone can use it to analyze data just by words!

+# Environment/API Set Up
 To use this app, first set up an environment based on the requirement file.
 Then enter your openAI API at line 145 in file APP.py.

+# Run the app on web
 Then run this command to start your app:
 ```python
 streamlit run APP.py